ftarazona/STM32/TD/README.md

 Then compile : make
 Then launch gdb : make gdb
 Flash the program, then close everything if DEBUG was not set.

+# About Snake

+After some modifications in the manner of displaying the LED Matrix, snake is not working well.
+It is still in debugging, but you can find a correct version at commit 32d61b7.